Istanbul is a one-of-a-kind melting pot of cultures and history bursting with fun and memorable things to do with kids.

 The Whirling Dervishes of Istanbul’s unique meditative art form are sure to entrance and enthrall even the tiniest tikes, making this a must-do with kids in Istanbul.

-9. Visit a Coffee Shop (with Secret Dungeon!)
+Visit a Coffee Shop (with Secret Dungeon!)

 If you like your coffee shops with a side of adventure like we do (who doesn’t!?), you’ll want to check out Palatium Cafe.
-You’ll love it for their wide range of coffee and pastry offerings, and the kids will love it for…well…its SECRET DUNGEON!
+You’ll love it for their wide range of coffee and pastry offerings, and the kids will love it for…well…the SECRET DUNGEON!

 Head in the direction of the loo and look for the old staircase heading down into the lower recesses of this deceptively modern building.
 There, you’ll find an active archeological site with ruins dating back a millennium (or two?) largely open for exploration.